avine/formation-angular-base/doc/workbook/public/02_workspace.md

 </body>
 ```

-- Serve your app using `ng serve` to see if the result is equivalent to that of the designers
+- Serve your app using `ng serve` to see if the result is equivalent to the design